mehdimashayekhi/Mehdi-Mashayekhi-blog.github.io/_posts/2019-05-23-hierarchical-reinforcement-learning.md

 - Temporal Difference (TD) Learning
 - Advantage Function

-## What is Hierarchical Reinforcement learning (HRL)

-Hierarchical reinforcement learning is a promising method which extends conventional reinforcement learning approaches, by exploiting temporal abstraction, where decisions are not needed at each step, but rather invoke the execution of temporally-extended actions which follow their own policies until termination.

-### Main limitations of RL, in Comparison to HRL
+### Main limitations of RL

 - Data inefficiency
 - Scaling
 - Generalization
 - Abstraction

+## What is Hierarchical Reinforcement learning (HRL)
+Imagine you want to build a cooking robot.
+In order for the robot to cook we can imagine various levels of action abstraction:
+- High-level actions: choosing a recipe, making a grocery list, getting groceries and finally cook.
+- Medium-level actions: getting a pot, putting ingredients in the  pot, string until smooth, checking the recipe
+- Low-level actions: wrist and arm movement while stirring, pouring All these steps have to be seamlessly integrated.
+Dividing the actions into various levels of abstraction is called temporal abstraction.
+Hierarchical reinforcement learning is a promising method which extends conventional reinforcement learning approaches, by exploiting temporal abstraction, where decisions are not needed at each step, but rather invoke the execution of temporally-extended actions which follow their own policies until termination.

 ## HRL Algorithms